 They recommend displaying the more expensive items eye-level so they are the first products you take notice of.
 In addition, it’s easier for the customer to pick up a product from the middle shelves, so this area should be reserved for the products you most want them to buy.

-The upper shelving is for cheaper brands that don’t bring in as much revenue, and bottom shelves are for bigger products it would be dangerous to place high up.
+The upper store shelving is for cheaper brands that don’t bring in as much revenue, and bottom store shelves are for bigger products it would be dangerous to place high up.

 Ends of aisles are another area set aside for products you want to attract most attention to.
 Ideally, these should be changed regularly in line with your current promotions and also to create a sense of novelty.